deepak00944/deepak00944/README.md

 - 👋 Hi, I’m Deepak Singh
 - 👀 I’m interested in web developing
 - 🌱 I’m currently working on web developer and python
-- 💞️ Here you will see few of my small projects.
+- 💞️ Here you will see few of my small projects on web.
 - 📫 How to reach me....

 <!---